kingsdigitallab/django-kdl-ldap/README.rst

 Django LDAP authentication
 ==========================

-This application uses [django-auth-ldap][] to authenticate against KDL's LDAP service.
+This application uses django-auth-ldap_. to authenticate against KDL's LDAP service.
 If the LDAP authentication fails it falls back to Django authentication, so it is possible to have local Django accounts.

 Configuration
 -------------